bloominstituteoftechnology/Client-Auth-Mini/README.md

  * [React Higher Order Components](https://facebook.github.io/react/docs/higher-order-components.html)

 ## Description
-In this mini lab, we'll be extending the servers that we built in the Auth lab in order to prepare for the main lab.
+In this mini lab, we'll be extending the server that we built in the Auth lab in order to prepare for the main lab.

 ### Todos
  * Change the name of your `log-in` route to `login`